-- 3.1 The planning system requires local authorities to produce planning policy documents, which set out what, where and when development will occur in the District.
-These documents provide the basis on which planning applications are determined. - 3.2 Planning legislation1 sets out which documents must be produced and which are optional.
-Regulations2 also exist to set out which of the documents must be developed with community input, and which must then be examined by an independent planning inspector. - 3.3 There are two types of planning policy document: development plan documents (DPDs) and supplementary planning documents (SPDs).
+- 3.1.
+The National Planning Policy Framework (NPPF) sets out the Government's planning policies and how these should be applied.
+The Planning System requires local authorities to produce planning policy documents, which set out what, where and when development will occur in the District.
+Once formally adopted, these documents provide the basis on which planning applications are determined. - 3.2.
+Planning legislation sets out which documents must be produced and which are optional.
+Regulations also exist to set out which of the documents must be developed with community input, and which must then be examined by an independent planning inspector. - 3.3.
+There are two types of planning policy document: development plan documents (DPDs) and supplementary planning documents (SPDs).
 DPDs set out planning policies to manage land use within a local area, and SPDs provide further detail on the implementation of these policies.
-Together they form the Local Plan. - 3.4 Further information regarding the Council's work programme for preparing planning policy documents is contained in the Local Development Scheme (LDS).
-The LDS is a timetable which lists the planning policy documents that the Council will produce, it explains how they will be prepared and when they will be published.
-Copies of the LDS are available from the Council's offices and website: http://www.sevenoaks.gov.uk/services/environment-and-planning/planning. - 3.5 This Statement of Community Involvement will be used by the Council to guide the development of its planning policy documents.
+Together they form the Local Plan. - 3.4.
+Further information regarding the Council's work programme for preparing planning policy documents is contained in the Local Development Scheme (LDS).
+The LDS is a timetable which lists the planning policy documents that the Council will produce, explaining how they will be prepared and when they will be published.
+Copies of the LDS are available from the Council's offices and website: www.sevenoaks.gov.uk (insert LDS in the search-box). - 3.5.
+The Statement of Community Involvement will be used by the Council to guide the development of its planning policy and supporting documents.